 My wife would do more of the creative things with the elf, sometimes leaving little treats for the kids or notes.
 I, on the other hand, find it hard to find just a different spot for the elf.
 “Oh, he was on the mantel yesterday.
 In the bathroom?
 No, that’s gross.
 In the kitchen next to the stove?
 No, fire hazard.
 I find it hard even to remember to move the elf on the shelf.

 If you have an elf, you will identify with the following scenario:

 You are asleep in bed.
 You wake suddenly with a feeling of dread.
 Something isn’t quite right.
 You have a sinking feeling that you forgot to do something.
 It comes to you in an instant.
 You never moved the friggin’ elf.
 You get up out of a warm bed to put the elf in a different spot to fool your children once again.

-And it’s not even the responsibility of the task of moving the elf that I don’t like.
+And it’s not even the responsibility of the task of moving the elf which I don’t like.
 The whole concept of the elf bothers me.
 When I was a kid, it was just the threat of “Santa’s watching” that made me straighten up and fly right.
 I wasn’t really sure how Santa was watching.
 Maybe he had a special crystal ball, or maybe he was literally a “Peeping Tom” spying on me from a window.
-I wasn’t 100% sure, but there is an entire song dedicated to the fact that Santa knows what your up to with Santa Clause is Coming to Town.
+I wasn’t 100% sure, but there is an entire song dedicated to the fact that Santa knows what you’re up to with Santa Claus is Coming to Town.